Kevin Warwick: Bioethics

 Warwick directed the University of Reading team in a number of European Community projects such as: FIDIS (Future of Identity in the Information Society), researching the future of identity; and ETHICBOTS and RoboLaw, both of which considered the ethical aspects of robots and cyborgs.

 Warwick's topics of interest have many ethical implications, some due to his human enhancement experiments.
 The ethical dilemmas of his research are used by the Institute of Physics as a case study for schoolchildren and science teachers as a part of their formal Advanced level and GCSE studies.
 His work has also been discussed by the USA President's Council on Bioethics and the USA President's Panel on Forward Engagements.
 He is a member of the Nuffield Council on Bioethics Working Party on Novel Neurotechnologies.

 Deep brain stimulation

 Along with Tipu Aziz and his team at John Radcliffe Hospital, Oxford, and John Stein of the University of Oxford, Warwick is helping to design the next generation of deep brain stimulation for Parkinson's disease.
-Instead of stimulating the brain all the time, the goal is for the device to predict when stimulation is needed and to apply the signals prior to any tremors occurring to stop them before they even start.
+Instead of stimulating the brain all the time, the goal is for the device to predict when stimulation is needed and to apply the signals prior to any tremors occurring, thereby stopping tremors before they start.
 Recent results have also shown that it is possible to identify different types of Parkinson's Disease.